Using IP blocking to slow AI scraping attempts

 Keep a policy and a log of enforcement actions.
 That shows you took reasonable steps to protect data.

-Consequences of unauthorized scraping
+Consequences of unauthorised scraping

 Best practices for legal safeguards